Windgazer-Freelance/grunt-webdavpush/README.md

 your screen should not broad-cast your password...
 It is still recommended to store actual value outside of repo and require it in your Gruntfile!

+#### options.db
+Type: `boolean`
+Default value: `false`

+If set to true, this task will attempt to load a database and check if files have been modified since the database was last updated / initialised.
+If you want to make use of this options, you must first run the `webdavinit` task!

 #### options.username
 Type: `String`
 Default value: `''`